open-gluck/.github/profile/README.md

 Apple has a restriction on the number of times widgets can be refreshed every day.
 This restriction is based on several factors, such as the number of times you interact with a widget.

 Unfortunately, this restriction is not developer- or user-configurable, which means we don't have a way to raise this limit higher to suit our needs — and neither do you have a way.

+But we do have something in our sleeve: the **Calendar Trick**.
+If you're not enrolled in the developer program, you can use this trick to update the photo or a contact with your blood glucose.
+See the next question for details.

+### The Calendar Trick

+You can enable the **Calendar Trick** in the **More** tab.
+When enabled, the app will search for a contact whose email is `bg@calendar-trick.opengluck.com`, and will update its photo with the latest known blood glucose.

+*IMPORTANT: the update process may fail, or stop, for whatever reasons, and there could be issues with the iCloud sync internally used by Apple's Contacts app.
+Be advised the Calendar Trick may fail to give real-time readings — you might only get the latest available result, which could lag several minutes, hours, or even days.
+(Some other apps use a similar Calendar trick, with similar caveats.)*

+### Disable WidgetKit Limits (Developers Only)

-While this is done on purpose to help keep battery usage low, our findings is that battery footprint is actually quite minimal — this is because we're very cautious about performing minimal work.
+While Apple's limits are done on purpose to help keep battery usage low, our findings is that battery footprint is actually quite minimal — this is because we're very cautious about performing minimal work.
 Somehow, we understand Apple enforces a limit, because it would be quite easy for developers to drain battery life, and users would blame Apple, though we believe there should be a way for some apps to have their restrictions lifted — maybe watchOS could monitor battery usage and report abnormal consumption to you, so that you could make informed decisions.
 But, alas, we're not there yet.
 Feel free to reach out to Tim Cook, Apple's current CEO: he is known to read his mails and sometimes responds.
 His email is tcook@apple.com.

 In the meantime, **if you're really interested in refreshing your widgets and complications data more often, there is a way.** By default, we restrict to once every 30 minutes at most, but **you can ask for a refresh every 2 minutes** (which in practice turns out to be once every 10 minutes, which is more than okay for what we use the widgets and complications for).